• Skip to primary navigation

 Cooking wine is a type of alcohol that is typically made from distilled grape juice.

-It has a strong, distinct flavor that can be used to enhance the taste of food.
+It has a strong, distinct flavor that can be used to improve the taste of food.

 Cooking wine is commonly used in Chinese cuisine, where it is known as Shaoxing.